Porno for Pyros

 Porno for Pyros was an American alternative rock band formed in Los Angeles, California, in 1992, following the first break-up of Jane's Addiction.
-The band currently consists of Jane's Addiction members Perry Farrell (vocals) and Stephen Perkins (drums), alongside Peter DiStefano (guitar) and Mike Watt (bass).
+The band's final lineup consisted of Jane's Addiction members Perry Farrell (vocals) and Stephen Perkins (drums), alongside Peter DiStefano (guitar) and Mike Watt (bass).
 Founding bass guitarist Martyn LeNoble was a member of the band between 1992 and 1995, and was initially committed to the band's reunion between 2022 and 2023.

 The band released two studio albums, Porno for Pyros (1993) and Good God's Urge (1996), before going on hiatus in 1998.
 In 2009, the original line-up reunited for a one-off appearance at frontman Perry Farrell's 50th birthday party.
 In 2020, the Watt-era line-up of the band reunited for Lolla2020, a free YouTube broadcast event taking place amidst global COVID-19 lockdowns.
 Following the appearance, members of the group continued to work on new material together, and in 2022, Farrell and Perkins reunited Porno for Pyros for their first large-scale public performances in more than 24 years, leading to a full reunion of the band's original line-up at Welcome to Rockville festival.

 The original four-piece recorded new material in 2023, with plans to release a four-track EP in 2024.
 After a full reunion tour was rescheduled to 2024, LeNoble amicably left the band in November 2023, with the band subsequently announcing that their forthcoming tour would be a farewell tour.

 History

 1992–1994: Formation and Porno for Pyros

 Following the demise of the critically and commercially successful Jane's Addiction, frontman Perry Farrell and drummer Stephen Perkins formed Porno for Pyros after acquiring guitarist Peter DiStefano and bass player Martyn LeNoble.
-Farrell named the band after seeing an ad for fireworks in a pornographic magazine.
+Farrell named the band after seeing an advertisement for fireworks in a pornographic magazine.
 The name has also been connected through song lyrics to the 1992 Los Angeles riots which occurred in the band's hometown around the time of Porno for Pyros' inception.
-Prior to releasing their eponymous first album, Porno for Pyros embarked on a nationwide tour to support the new band.
-By the time the band's debut album was released in 1993, anticipation surrounding the project was enough to briefly drive the album to the No. 3 position on the Billboard top 200 list.
+Prior to releasing their eponymous debut album, Porno for Pyros embarked on a nationwide tour to support the new band.
+By the time the album was released in 1993, anticipation surrounding the project was enough to briefly drive the album to the No. 3 position on the Billboard top 200 list.
 The video for the album's second single, "Pets", received heavy airplay on MTV.
 Following the album's release, Porno for Pyros continued a heavy touring schedule, including an appearance at Woodstock '94 along with a cameo on HBO's The Larry Sanders Show.
-Unlike the relatively straight-ahead rock shows that were the hallmark of live Jane's Addiction, Porno for Pyros live shows relied heavily on props, extras and special effects (including pyrotechnics).
+Just like the super artsy rock shows that were the hallmark of live Jane's Addiction, Porno for Pyros live shows relied heavily on props, extras and special effects (including pyrotechnics).